 FIRST READING

-From the second book of Samuel
+From the book of the prophet Ezekiel

 RESPONSORY